 Medium-Term Determinants of Current Accounts in Industrial and Developing Countries: An Empirical Exploration

-This paper provides an empirical investigation of the medium-term determinants of current accounts for a large sample of industrial and developing countries.
-The analysis is based on a structural approach that highlights the roles of the fundamental macroeconomic determinants of saving and investment.
-Cross-section and panel regression techniques are used to characterize the properties of current account variation across countries and over time.
-Current account balances are positively correlated with government budget balances and initial stocks of net foreign assets.
-Among developing countries, measures of financial deepening are positively correlated while indicators of openness to international trade are negatively correlated with current account balances.
+This paper provides an empirical investigation of the medium-term determinants of current accounts for a large sample of industrial and developing countries, utilizing an approach that highlights macroeconomic determinants of longer-term saving and investment balances.
+Crosssection and panel regression techniques are used to characterize the variation of the current account across countries and over time.
+We find that current account balances are positively correlated with government budget balances and initial stocks of net foreign assets.
+Among developing countries, measures of financial deepening are positively associated with current account balances while indicators of openness to international trade are negatively correlated with current account balances.

 JEL Classification: F32, F41